JuliaGeometry/DelaunayTriangulation.jl/docs/src/tutorials/refinement.md

 ````

 The triangulation is now much finer.
 There are still some parts with
-many more triangles than other regions, but this is most nearly a boundary
+many more triangles than other regions, but these are mostly near a boundary
 or where was a cluster of random points.
 If we wanted, we could refine again
 to try and improve this.